Lapabin in Haiti, Caribbean Chestnuts elsewhere, but truly Breadnuts in English…

 When I was younger I was a bit obsessed with the idea of keeping my hands clean at all times.
 As a consequence, I avoided eating anything that required the use of my hands or fingers.
 And with that, I rejected a lot of food items including labapins.

-Labapin is a breadfruit, from the lame veritable family, which is known in the French Antilles as châtaigne-pays (châtaigne are actually chestnuts).
-The edible part of this fruit consists of medium-sized seeds that are typically boiled and eaten – my favorite way of eating them today – or boiled and added to certain meats.
-To be eaten, these seeds must first be peeled out of their outer shell and fine membrane that is typically stuck on the fruit, something that can only be done by hand.
+Called breadnut, labapin is a breadfruit, from the lame veritable family, which is known in the French Antilles as châtaigne-pays (châtaigne are actually chestnuts).
+The edible part of this fruit consists of medium-sized seeds that we typically boil in salty water and eat as is.
+We also sometimes add it to certain meats, particularly chicken.
+These seeds have both a thick outer shell and an inner thin membrane that is typically stuck on the fruit and can only be peeled by hand.
 You now have an idea why a clean freak like myself would avoid labapin in the past.

-And that’s how I started giving in.
+That’s how I started giving in.
 I made an effort to give up on my clean freak tendencies and embarked on the peeling adventure.
-I learned to appreciate labapin’s mildly sweet flavor, which I think is pretty similar in taste to canned garbanzo beans, and most importantly to remove them from their shell without making too many faces.
-I slowly discovered the joy of putting the whole thing in my mouth before peeling it to suck out the salty water in which the labapins are boiled.
+I learned to appreciate labapin’s mildly sweet flavor, which I think is pretty similar in taste to canned garbanzo beans.
+Most importantly, I started peeling them on my own without making too many faces.
+I slowly discovered the joy of putting the whole thing in my mouth before peeling it to suck out the salty water as well.
 I did so even when it actually meant I would get saliva all over my hands, and idea I typically hated.
 The sweet and salty flavor was simply too tempting for me to give much thought into the process.

 Today, I can proudly say I am not such a freak anymore.
 I don’t even think about it when I dig in to join what has become a race to see who will eat more labapin before it’s all gone at my house.
 And even when I am elsewhere, I don’t necessarily look for soap and water beforehand.
 I use all five fingers and sometimes even the palm of my hands, if necessary.
 Lapabin are worth it, in my opinion.